 Whether you use the fanciest tool or the old-fashioned business requirements document, your role and job are still the same:

 - Understand the business problem and discover its root cause

 - Help business stakeholders articulate and visualize the future state

 - Map out current and future state to identify what the gaps are

 - Turn out the results of your analysis into articulate, clear and unambiguous requirements

-- Ensure that all stakeholders, including business and technology side, reach and maintain shared understanding of the requirements
+- Ensure that all stakeholders, including the business and technology side, reach and maintain a shared understanding of the requirements

 Yes, you may use various tools to capture and track requirements when you get to D and E – but please remember to first get A, B and C right.

 As you lead business stakeholders and customers along the business analysis path, don’t start with populating the tool – start with “Tell me about your problem”.

 Don’t let fields and hierarchies overpower the mind map that you need to build in order to understand different facets of the issue and to discover hidden gaps.